Doronicum pardalianches

 Doronicum pardalianches, known as leopard's-bane, is a species of flowering plant in the family Asteraceae.
 Like other members of the genus Doronicum, it is a rhizomatous herbaceous perennial.
 It has upright stems growing to 80 cm, with heart-shaped basal leaves and yellow flowers, generally 3–4.5 cm across.
 It is native to western Europe and was introduced to the British Isles, where it was first recorded in Northumberland in 1633.

+Taxonomy

+Doronicum pardalianches was given its scientific name in 1753 by Carl Linnaeus.
+It is part of the genus Doronicum which is classified in the family Asteraceae.
+According to Plants of the World Online it has twelve synonyms and no subspecies.